TreeOfSelf/CarpetSkyAdditions-Reborn/docs/en_us/features.md

 instrument is ignored and the octave is ignored, meaning F#<sub>3</sub> is treated the same as F#<sub>5</sub>.

 When a Vex is in a Minecart, a Comparator can be used with a Detector Rail to determine the next note in the sequence.
-The Comparator outputs a value from 0 (corresponding to F#) to 11 (corresponding to F)
+The Comparator outputs a value from 0 (corresponding to F#) to 11 (corresponding to F).

 ---